Preplanning after a Loss: How Do You Want to be Remembered?

 When you lose a loved one, you learn firsthand how emotionally painful and financially burdensome planning a funeral is for those left behind.
 The process leaves you wondering how to make it easier for your family when you’re gone and how to share your wishes.
 You can accomplish both objectives by preplanning your funeral.

-To prepare for the preplanning conference, read our list of questions to ask at your preplanning conference and consider the ideas below as you decide how you want to be remembered.
+To prepare for the preplanning appointment, read our list of questions to ask at your preplanning appointment and consider the ideas below as you decide how you want to be remembered.

 Express what’s uniquely you